bamless/jstar/README.md

 To get a feel of the language, [try it in your browser](https://jstar-lang.github.io/docs/demo)!

-# The **jstar** command line app
+# The **jstar** Command Line Interface

-Besides the language implementation, a simple executable called `jstar` is provided to start using the language without embedding it into another program.
+Besides the language implementation, a simple command line interface called `jstar` is provided to start using the language without embedding it into another program.
 If the `jstar` binary is executed without arguments it behaves like your usual read-eval-print loop, accepting a line at a time and executing